Franchise Tax Board Tax Problems

-Additionally, a taxpayer may be subject to both IRS and FTB garnishments simultaneously.
-It does not take long before basic living expenses go unpaid and California taxpayers find themselves at the complete mercy of the tax agencies.
+Additionally, a taxpayer may simultaneously be subject to both IRS and FTB garnishments.
+It does not take long before basic living expenses go unpaid, and California taxpayers find themselves at the complete mercy of the tax agencies.

 How Long Does an FTB Garnishment Last?

-Unlike a levy, which is a single seizure of your bank or other accounts, an FTB garnishment continues until the debt is paid, a resolution is negotiated, or the claim is withdrawn.
-An Offer in Compromise, an installment agreement, or a proof of financial hardship are the most common methods of resolving garnishments.
+Unlike a levy, a single seizure of your bank or other accounts, an FTB garnishment continues until the debt is paid, a resolution is negotiated, or the claim is withdrawn.
+An Offer in Compromise, an installment agreement, or proof of financial hardship is the most common method of resolving garnishments.
 Garnishments are also released if the debt is paid off or proven incorrect.

 How Can Tax Helpers Stop the Garnishment?

 A wage garnishment signals CODE RED.
-Dealing with the tax garnishment is the first step in our representation.
-However, once the FTB issues a garnishment, they are generally reluctant to release it.
+Dealing with tax garnishment is the first step in our representation.
+However, once the FTB issues a garnishment, they are reluctant to release it.
 In such cases, a modification (lower amount) is generally negotiated.
-Of course, the modification of the wage garnishment is just a start.
+Of course, the change of wage garnishment is just a start.
 The tax bill still needs to be addressed.

 FTB Tax Liens

 FTB liens generally work the same as IRS tax liens.
 Once a lien is recorded in a specific county or, for businesses, with the Secretary of State, future creditors are made aware that they cannot collect until the FTB has.
-California seems to be more aggressive and quicker with their liens than the IRS.
-California has a much lower balance threshold for filing liens, compared to the IRS.
+California seems more aggressive and quicker with its liens than the IRS.
+California has a much lower balance threshold for filing liens than the IRS.

-It may be possible to delay or avoid a state tax lien if an acceptable short-term repayment is negotiated and the balance is paid down to a specific amount.
+Delaying or avoiding a state tax lien may be possible if an acceptable short-term repayment is negotiated and the balance is paid to a specific amount.